-Young Man: And it’s also better for the whole Tzibbur if this is not a place of sinas chinam – didn’t you watch any Tisha B’Av videos this year?!
+Young Man: And it’s also better for the whole Tzibbur if this is not a place of sinas chinam – didn’t you watch any Tisha B’Av videos last year?!

 Me: There’s an understanding in this Shul that people don’t talk during davening.

 Young Man: I usually don’t talk, but today I did and I think you are seriously transgressing the halachos of rebuke.